What Automated Customer Service Means [and How to Make it Real]

 What if you want to always keep your finger on the pulse in case something happens after you speak to a customer?
 Have a chat transcript sent to your team (or a client) once you finish a conversation.
 Just to be on the safe side.

 A fair share of modern software offers this functionality.
-Let me show how to set it up in HelpCrunch.
+Let me show you how to set it up in HelpCrunch.
 So, to configure chat transcripts, go to Settings → Automations → General → Chat transcripts.

 2.5.
 Automatically close chats after inactive time

 This feature will come in handy if, let’s say, a customer doesn’t reply to an agent’s message for quite some time.
-Don’t forget to specify the exact period of time after which you want an inactive chat to be closed.
+Don’t forget to specify the exact time after which you want an inactive chat to be closed.

 2.6.
 Snooze important chats to get reminders about them later